|Values are valid only on day of printing.|

 Low levels of complement may be due to inherited deficiencies, acquired deficiencies, or due to complement consumption (eg, as a consequence of infectious or autoimmune processes).

-The measurement of C1q activity is an indicator of the amount of C1 present.
+The measurement of C1q activity is an indicator of the amount of first component of complement (C1) present.
 Absent C1q levels in the presence of normal C3 and C4 values are consistent with a C1 deficiency.
 Low C1q levels in the presence of low C4 but normal C3 may indicate the presence of an acquired inhibitor (autoantibody) to C1 esterase inhibitor.

-The total complement assay (COM/8167 Complement, Total, Serum) should be used as a screen for suspected complement deficiencies before ordering individual complement component assays.
+The total complement (CH50) assay (COM / Complement, Total, Serum) should be used as a screen for suspected complement deficiencies before ordering individual complement component assays.
 A deficiency of an individual component of the complement cascade will result in an undetectable CH50.

 Absent (or low) C1q functional levels in the presence of normal C1q antigen levels should be replicated with a new serum specimen to confirm that C1q inactivation did not occur during shipping.